endang-ismaya/st-devshare-tutorials/README.md

 ## Features

+- **Contributor Registration:** A contributor can register with their username and linkedin profile url.
-- **Add Tutorials:** Easily add new tutorials with titles, channel names, playlist information, and status (To Watch, Watching, Completed).
+- **Add Tutorials:** Easily add new tutorials with titles, channel names, video url or playlist url, and a brief description.
 - **View Tutorials:** Browse a list of all your saved tutorials in a table format.
-- **Update Status:** Update the status of tutorials as you progress.
+- **Watch Tutorial:** Watch tutorial directly from the app.
 - **Delete Tutorials:** Remove tutorials that you no longer need.
-- **Search Tutorials:** Search for specific tutorials by title.
+- **Search Tutorials:** Search for specific tutorials by ID.
 - **Object Oriented Data:** The application can return database results as python objects.

 ## Getting Started